+This is an asynchronous method.
 There is no guarantee that the JavaScript has finished evaluating when this method returns.
-The object returned by this method can be awaited to obtain the value of the expression, or you can provide an on_result callback.
+The object returned by this method can be awaited to obtain the value of the expression.

 Note: On Android and Windows, no exception handling is performed.
 If a JavaScript error occurs, a return value of None will be reported, but no exception will be provided.